jmichaelward/board-game-collector/README.md

 creates or updates a related custom post type in the database, saves its metadata, and attaches the box art as a featured image.

+### Important!
+This plugin currently under irregular development and is still in beta.
+It is not intended for use in production environments.
+Use at your own risk.

 ### Contributing
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for information about contributing to this plugin, including steps for setting up your development environment,